EricMFischer/personal-website/content/project/vehicle_detection/index.md

 # Set `preview_only` to `true` to just use the image for thumbnails.
 image:
   placement: 1
-  caption: Vehicle Detection for Self-Driving Cars
+  caption: Vehicle detection for Self-Driving Cars
   focal_point: Smart
   preview_only: false